JustKindaDoIt/Fremote/README.md

 ## Controls 🎛
 The 'remote' (the device that has connected to the host) can currently
-* Move the host cursor.
+* Move the host cursor
   * To move the host cursor, simply move the client cursor or place your finger on the client screen.
-The client position is then mapped to the host screen.
-This control is not relative like a mouse and can take getting used to, but is far faster than relative control on larger screens.
+  * The client position is then mapped to the host screen.
+  * This control is not relative like a mouse and can take getting used to, but is far faster than relative control on larger screens.
-* Type and enter key inputs.
+* Type and enter key inputs
+  * To type on the host device, simply extend the URL of the remote with the string you wish to type.
+  * E.g. if I want to type `Brackeys`, I will update the URL on the remote browers to now be `96.84.220.93:3000/Brackeys` or for you `IP:PORT/Brackeys`.
+  * To enter a backspace append `/d` to the URL, as in `96.84.220.93:3000/d` or for you `IP:PORT/d`.
+* Scroll
+  * To scroll up, extend the URL with `/+` or `/n`.
+  * E.g. `96.84.220.93:3000/+`.
+  * To scroll down, extend the URL with `/-`.
-* Scroll.
+  * E.g. `96.84.220.93:3000/-`.

 ## Composition 🔎
 ### Back-end